Airspace over the Pacific

 “I waited for you to wake up.
 I got on the plane in Athens.
 Michael Kochanski sent me to come with you.”

 “Call me David.”
 From a torrent of emails from Soria Clinics, he now remembered her photo, next to Dr. B.’s, short for Bhattacharya, the name on the abandoned locker at Pandolf.

 Garcia had told him back in Pandolf, “David, I can’t go to Saburia yet.
 You’ll make sure these two doctors follow my instructions for our projects there?”

-Before walking away, Elise said, “Michael said the loader for the Drukker will be at the airport.
+Before walking away, she said, “Michael said the loader for the Drukker will be at the airport.
 Let’s meet up again when we land.”

-Now on an airplane over the edge of the African continent, Campbell remembered the old email from Kochanski four years ago, asking him to recruit a “smart” scientist at the NIH, the specs for a candidate for Soria, an international medical clinic chain for whom Kochanski was helping to build a clinic in Saburia.
+Now on an airplane over the edge of the African continent, Campbell remembered the old email from Kochanski four years ago, asking him to recruit a “smart” scientist at the NIH with the specs for a researcher for an international medical chain.

-“They’re looking for a scientist to develop ‘profitable research protocols,’”Kochanski had clarified, after he complained that Soria’s job description was vague.
-So Campbell had found Garcia.
+“They’re looking for a scientist to develop ‘profitable research protocols,’”Kochanski had clarified, after he had complained that Soria’s job description was vague.

 Shutting his laptop, he slid the airplane blind up to let in the brilliant African sky.
 Things made even less sense now.
 What were the contents of the computer drives in the purple case that he was carrying?